-The transitions program is designed to prepare adult learners to enter post-secondary education, higher education, training programs and/or to improve their employability.
+The College and Career Academy is designed to prepare adult learners to enter post-secondary education, higher education, training programs, and/or to improve their employment skills.
 Getting a High School Equivalency Certificate or graduating from high school is such an important accomplishment that it can be hard to think beyond that moment.
-The same is true when an immigrant to the United States learns English well enough to function easily in American society.
-But for most people, high school credentials or mastery of English is only the first step toward the ultimate goal of finding a job that fits their talents and interests and pays well enough to provide a healthy, satisfying life.
-When you enroll in our Adult Education classes, a dedicated staff member will be there to help you find the answers to any career questions you may have.
+The same is also true when an immigrant to the United States learns English well enough to function easily in American society.

 What’s the Career for You?

 When you enroll in the East Central College Adult Education Program, we will assist you with identifying the best career options that match your personal interests and skills.
 You can also do some research on your own:

 Find out what kind of education or training is required for your chosen career and whether it pays enough.
 The Occupational Outlook Handbook from the U.S. Bureau of Labor Statistics will give you that information; just put your desired occupation in the search box.
 For information on Missouri’s top jobs and local salary ranges, check out MERIC and JOBS.MO.GOV.

 Not sure what you want to do with your life?
 Check out AmeriCorps and see how you can earn a stipend and living expenses while you spend a couple of years working in the United States, helping people or areas in need.
 The experience could change your life.
 Or check out VolunteerMatch to find an opportunity — sometimes volunteering leads to employment.